alan-turing-institute/tapas/docs/source/modelling-threats.rst

 Modelling Threats
 =================

-Privacy evaluation with ``PrivE`` relies on adversarial testing.
+Privacy evaluation with ``TAPAS`` relies on adversarial testing.
-To test whether a synthetic data generation (SDG) technique provides privacy protection, ``PrivE`` applies a range of attacks against it in order to try and infer sensitive information from synthetic datasets.
+To test whether a synthetic data generation (SDG) technique provides privacy protection, ``TAPAS`` applies a range of attacks against it in order to try and infer sensitive information from synthetic datasets.
 This requires a *threat model*: a representation of the assumptions made on what an attacker could know, and what they could be trying to infer.

-In ``PrivE``, threat models are represented with objects of the (abstract) class ``ThreatModel``.
-In its simplest form, this class just implements a ``.test`` method which takes a ``prive.Attack`` object as argument.
+In ``TAPAS``, threat models are represented with objects of the (abstract) class ``ThreatModel``.
+In its simplest form, this class just implements a ``.test`` method which takes a ``tapas.Attack`` object as argument.
 This method tests whether the attack succeeds, and returns some metric of success -- both of which depend on the context.
 Typically, this method involves generating synthetic datasets from the real data and evaluating whether the attack can infer sensitive information from them.

 Most commonly, threat models also hold some information that the attacker has access to.
 This information can be used to generate synthetic datasets on which to train the attack.
 These are represented as ``TrainableThreatModel``, an abstract class which defines an additional ``generate_training_samples`` method to produce synthetic datasets according to the attacker's auxiliary information.

-In ``PrivE``, threat models are composed of three independent components:
+In ``TAPAS``, threat models are composed of three independent components:

 1. *Knowledge on the private dataset*.
 2. *Knowledge on the generation method*.